Man allegedly tries to lure teens into truck in Roseville, authorities investigating

 Roseville City Councilman Scott Alvord was contacted by a neighbor who asked him to share some information about the situation with local parents, according to a post Alvord wrote on the Westpark Neighborhood Association Facebook page.

-Several 14-year-old girls were approached by a white man in his 30’s near the area of Westbrook and Payson on Monday evening around 5:43 p.m., Alvord said on Facebook.
+Several 14-year-old girls were approached by a white man in his 30’s near the area of Westbrook and Payson on Monday evening around 5:43 p.m., Alvord shared from a community member on Facebook.
 The man allegedly offered the teenagers $40 each to get in his vehicle.

 The teenagers asked the man to leave them alone as they fled into bushes and later to a neighbor’s home where they called 911, Alvord wrote.
 Alvord added that the man was driving an older truck possibly a Toyota Tacoma or Tundra with red faded paint with an extended cab.